LavaGang/MelonLoader/.github/issue_template.md

 - All of the following are optional to answer:

-	- [ ] Tried reinstalling the Game from clean install.
+	- [ ] Tried reinstalling the Game.
-	- [ ] Tried reinstalling MelonLoader from clean install.
+	- [ ] Tried reinstalling MelonLoader.
 	- [ ] Tried restarting PC.
 	- [ ] Was able to see the Start Screen.